siemens/pydcc/doc/pydcc.md

 DCC compression ratio 17.2%.

-## List of identifications
-The available identifications of all the items described by the DCC can be returned using
+## Get a specific identification

+The DCC can store multiple item identifications for the calibrated item.
+Identification can be a serial number, a manufacturer id, a product name, or any custom string identifying the calibrated item.
+With the method get_item_id_by_name, a specific identification can be returned.
+However, the exact name of this identification must be known.
 ```python
 serial_number = dcco.get_item_id_by_name('Serial no.')
 ```

-Please try the example in ../examples/read_identifications.py
+Try the example code in ../examples/read_identifications.py